 A lovely acquaintance asked me a question one morning, ‘where do your parents live?’
 I said, ‘both my parents have passed away.’
 He looked astounded, said he was sorry and seemed a bit uncomfortable.
 After a few seconds of silence, he looked at me with a smile and asked, ‘you must have siblings?’
 I said, ‘I am an only child.’

 His initial question was as innocent as they come and pretty much based on a natural assumption that we all tend to make.
 But his reaction made me realise that not only had he made an assumption, he believed it to be true.
 His discomfort also made me feel that I should have answered his questions differently.

 We assume a lot of things in our everyday lives.

 I am guilty of that myself.

-For some time, I mistook my assumptions to be my intuition and slowly went into a downward spiral of losing trust in myself.
+For a long time, I mistook my assumptions to be my intuition and off I went in a downward spiral of losing trust in myself.

 How do you differentiate between assumption and intuition?

 Both assumption and intuition lack conscious reasoning and deal with the unknown.